Curated Connoisseurship

 Recognizing Quality

-Connoisseurship appreciates distinction and commits irrespective of prevailing sentiment.
+True connoisseurship embraces quality and distinction and commits irrespective of prevailing sentiment.

-We have acquired more than 900 works by overlooked, underappreciated or out-of-favor artists and movements.
+We have acquired more than 900 works by overlooked, underappreciated, or out-of-favor artists and movements.

 Two men in a gallery space examine large, intricate abstract artworks leaning against the wall.
 The atmosphere is focused and contemplative.